 Female cats that are not spayed will eventually come into heat (technically called estrus (or oestrus), and the signs are unambiguous, once you know what to look for.
-While the cats' estrus levels rise, causing her to come into heat, since we have no easy way to measure those levels at home, we have to observe her changes in behavior Here are some behavioral symptoms to watch for if you suspect your Queen (name for female cats of breeding age) is in heat.
+While the cats' estrus levels rise, causing her to come into heat, since we have no easy way to measure those levels at home, we have to observe her changes in behavior.
+Here are some behavioral symptoms to watch for if you suspect your Queen ( the name for female cats of breeding age) is in heat.

 Immediately preceding oestrus, your female cat may become unusually affectionate, by sidling up and rubbing her hind quarters against furniture, stuffed toys, and other cats.
 She is not particular, and may even pick one or more of her favorite humans.

 She may spend excessive time licking her genital area.
 Note: This behavior on its own can be a symptom of a urinary tract disorder, which can be serious if not treated promptly.
 If your cat exhibits this behavior without any of the others on this list a trip to the Vet is in order.